 In Love, Small Is Big

 Just as my head turning incorrectly had such a disastrous effect on my dive years ago, so it is in relationship.
 A lot of small but careless actions can be devastating in a relationship.
 Yet, small, loving deposits in your spouse's emotional bank account create great dividends.

 Sure, it's easy to get off track.
-Our attention can go a thousand different ways in just a day: unpaid bills, a yard needing a good manicure, stress at work, a friend needing consoling, undone dishes, kids bugging you for a ride, emails filling up your inbox, a sister who just got divorced calling for support—and on and on and on.
+Our attention can go a thousand different ways in just a day: unpaid bills, a yard needing a good grooming, stress at work, a friend needing consoling, undone dishes, kids bugging you for a ride, emails filling up your inbox, a sister who just got divorced calling for support—and on and on and on.